-That the first attempt to convert the life insurance policy #1009208 (“Policy(ies)) proceeds on SIMON’s life by TSPA, TESCHER, SPALLINA, TED and P. SIMON took place on or about January 2013 when a death benefit claim was made according to Jackson’s Counter Complaint for the Policy(ies) proceeds to be paid to a beneficial designations unknown by ELIOT.
+That the first attempt to convert the life insurance Policy #1009208 (“Policy(ies)) proceeds on SIMON’s life by TSPA, TESCHER, SPALLINA, TED and P. SIMON took place on or about January 2013 when a death benefit claim was made according to Jackson National Insurance Company’s (“Jackson”) Counter Complaint for the Policy(ies) proceeds to be paid to a beneficial designations unknown by ELIOT.

-That ELIOT and his children’s counsel after repeated requests have no records of the death benefit claim filed or any other records and have been denied the information upon request by TSPA, TESCHER, SPALLINA, TED, P. SIMON, Heritage and RILAC.
+That ELIOT and his children’s former counsel after repeated requests have no records of the death benefit claim filed or any other records requested including the Policy(ies) and have been denied the information upon request by TSPA, TESCHER, SPALLINA, TED, P. SIMON, Heritage Union Life Insurance Company (“Heritage”) and Reassure America Life Insurance Company (“RALIC”).

-That Heritage refused to pay the Policy proceeds based on the death benefit claim filed, claiming it was deficient and they would therefore need a “court order” to determine if the beneficiary claimed was the legal beneficiary.
+That Heritage refused to pay the Policy(ies) proceeds based on the death benefit claim filed, claiming it was legally deficient and they would therefore need a “court order” to determine if the beneficiary claimed was the legal beneficiary and thus the first attempt to claim the benefits failed.

 SECOND ATTEMPT TO FRAUDULENTLY CONVERT THE DEATH BENEFIT – THE SAMR & SAMR TRUST

 That the SAMR and SAMR TRUST is fully described, defined and exhibited in Petition 1, Section VII - “Insurance Distribution Scheme” Pages 30-37 and Pages 170-175, exhibit 7 - “Settlement Agreement and Mutual Release” (“SAMR”).
-The trust that would have been created under the SAMR to replace the lost “Bernstein Trust” aka “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” is termed herein as the SAMR TRUST (“SAMR TRUST”).
+The post mortem trust that would have been created under the SAMR to replace the lost “Bernstein Trust” aka “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” is termed herein as the SAMR TRUST (“SAMR TRUST”).

-That once the death benefit claim was denied and a “court order” was necessary to pay the Policy(ies) proceeds, the SAMR and SAMR TRUST insurance trust and beneficiary fraud scheme, as further defined herein, was then proposed to the estate beneficiaries and interested parties by TSPA, TESCHER, SPALLINA, TED and P. SIMON.
+That once the death benefit claim was denied and a “court order” was necessary to pay the Policy(ies) proceeds, the SAMR and SAMR TRUST insurance trust and beneficiary fraud scheme, as further defined herein, was then proposed to ELIOT by TSPA, TESCHER, SPALLINA, TED, P. SIMON and D. SIMON.

 That the SAMR & SAMR TRUST was proposed as a post mortem trust replacement created to remedy for an allegedly lost trust created by SIMON that is claimed to be the alleged beneficiary of the Policy(ies), the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95.”

 That the SAMR TRUST was proposed by TSPA, SPALLINA, TESCHER, TED and P. SIMON as a means to convert the insurance proceeds from going to the estate of SIMON due to an alleged lost trust and where the proceeds under the SAMR TRUST they claimed would not go to the estate and would instead flow into the newly created post mortem SAMR TRUST, where a newly elected post mortem “trustee” TED, would then divvy it up to newly elected by TED beneficiaries of the SAMR TRUST.

+That in this Court proceeding, in a response filed by A. SIMON, we learn who is divvying up the proceeds when he claims (“4/5”) of SIMON’s children, TED, P. SIMON, IANTONI and FRIEDSTEIN agree with the beneficiary designation that was filed in this Lawsuit.

 That TSPA, TESCHER, SPALLINA, TED and P. SIMON further claimed that the SAMR TRUST was necessary to keep the proceeds estate tax free and free from creditors of the estate, despite that this would be a new post mortem trust designating new trustees and beneficiaries who were not elected by SIMON while he was alive.

-That this post mortem SAMR TRUST was to be created without SIMON’s knowledge or consent, as it was done post mortem and thus ELIOT claims that it could not then be used to escape estate taxes or creditors legally and would be construed as an artifice to defraud.
+That this post mortem SAMR TRUST was to be created without SIMON’s knowledge, consent or keeping with his wishes he documented while alive, as it was done post mortem and thus ELIOT claims that it could not then be used to escape estate taxes or creditors legally and would be construed as an artifice to defraud.